-The Kingsport urban area MPO was founded in 1977 through the efforts of the Tennessee Department of Transportation, the Virginia Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
+The Kingsport MTPO was founded in 1977 through the efforts of the Tennessee Department of Transportation, the Virginia Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
 Membership includes all of the above as well as the City of Kingsport, Sullivan County, LENOWISCO Planning District Commission (representing Gate City, Weber City and Scott County Virginia) and the Office of Local Planning (representing Mount Carmel, Church Hill, Hawkins County and a small portion of Washington County).

-Planning Factors for The MPO
+Planning Factors for the MTPO

 Long-Range Planning, which includes the production of a 20-year highway and transit plan that includes recommended improvements (new or altered thorough fares).